 Item 3: 6″ Israeli Bandage

 The Israeli Bandage (a.k.a.
 The Emergency Bandage) is similar to the OLAES.
 The same general idea applies to wrapping to stop bleeding.
-Once again, the specific product we are looking at is military.
-It’s made in Israel and supplied to the US Military and most of the world’s elite militaries.
+Once again, the specific product we are looking at is military, Israeli-made and supplied to the US Military and most of the global elite militaries.

-This bandage can apply 30-40+ lbs of pressure to the wound and act as an improvised tourniquet.
-Most importantly, it’s designed to be self-explanatory and easy to apply, even for non-medical people.
+This Israeli bandage can apply 30-40+ lbs of pressure to the wound and act as an improvised tourniquet.
+Most importantly, it’s designed to be self-explanatory and easy to use, even for non-medical people.

 How to Apply an Israeli Bandage

-To demonstrate the simplicity of this item, I’ll quote what’s right on the package:
+To demonstrate the simplicity of this emergency item, I’ll quote the package:

-- Place a pad on the wound & wrap the elastic bandage around the limb or body part.
+- Place a pad on the wound & wrap the elastic dressing around the limb or body part.

 - Insert elastic bandage into pressure applicator.